dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 Congress collection), which demonstrates the numerous edits made by the Committee of Five.

-This newly discovered, partial manuscript draft, appears to have been made for Benjamin Franklin, then passed onto Roger Sherman, another member of the Committee of Five, to draft a Declaration.
+This newly discovered, partial manuscript draft, appears to have been made for Benjamin Franklin, then passed onto Roger Sherman, another member of the Committee of Five to draft a Declaration.
 This leaves only Robert R.
 Livingston's copy, if a separate copy was made for his review, to follow the trail of communications of the Committee of Five.